 Other studies with ApoE -/- mice used as a model for AD inflammation revealed activation of glial cells with evidence of increased secretion of cytokines, particularly TNF-α [96, 97], complement components [92] and oxidative stress [98].
 This may reflect an impaired immune-modulatory function of macrophages in their control of the innate immune responses [99-101] at the outset.
-As a parallel, neutrophil-P. gingivalis interactions and subsequent subversion of innate immunity are key contributing factors in the pathogenesis of periodontal disease [102] which seems to be closely related to AD [7].
+Although mice are very interesting as models for AD, their findings cannot always be used as explanation for human AD.
+Nevertheless, neutrophil-P. gingivalis interactions and subsequent subversion of innate immunity are key contributing factors in the pathogenesis of periodontal disease [102] which seems to be closely related to AD [7].

 In conclusion, innate immune responses, particularly those activating inflammasomes, may contribute to the onset and progression of AD.
 The mechanisms of inflammasome assembly and activation in the CNS are not yet fully understood, neither is the precise role of the NLRP3 inflammasome in AD.
-Nevertheless, the fact NLRP3 inhibition could protect from memory loss and decrease Aβ deposition in an AD mouse model supports the notion of their application in therapy.
+Nevertheless, the fact that NLRP3 inhibition could protect from memory loss and decrease Aβ deposition in an AD mouse model supports the notion of their application in therapy.
 Innate immune responses, particularly those associated with inflammasome activation could contribute to the onset and progression of neurocognitive disease such as AD.
 Although microglia, astrocytes and neurons express inflammasomes, little is known about how this diversity of cells affects the regulation of IL-1β signaling at the tissue level.
 Also, inflammasomes have recently been found to release other immune substances than just IL-1β and IL-18 such as prostaglandins and leukotrienes.
 In the complex play of factors involved in AD pathogenesis the inflammatory activators of NLRP3 inflammasome/caspase-1 are important.
 It is clear that the NLP3 inflammasome is involved in the innate immune response to Aβ.
 Soluble oligomeric assemblies of the Aβ peptide (ADDLs) seem to be the more toxic Aβ species and potent danger signals to activate the inflammasome.
 Microorganisms are also important both as activators and modifiers of inflammasome action as demonstrated in animal models.
 It is clear that pathogenic bacteria have developed a plethora of strategies to inhibit inflammasome-mediated processing of IL-1β and IL-18.
 The key pathobiont P. gingivalis is no exception in this sense as it can modify inflammasome activity in several ways.
 The importance of this in the CNS is not clear.
 It should be emphasized that it is probably not in the “interest” of P. gingivalis to completely inhibit inflammasome activity since it requires maintenance of some inflammation to obtain nutrients for its growth such as hemin and peptides from tissue breakdown.
 Modification of inflammasome activity might allow more room for other virulence factors of P. gingivalis to contribute in AD, particularly complement inactivation followed by neural injury from LPS.

 ACKNOWLEDGEMENTS